alfador/anfo/README.txt

 be the last thing in the query
 -To query genres and tags, you'll want to use 'like' (see example below) -Durations are stored in seconds
+-user_favorite is stored as 0/1.
+That is, favorited songs have user_favorite=1, and non-favorited songs have user_favorite=0.
+Alternatively, you can use special syntax for favorite or non-favorite songs, using 'fav' and 'nofav', respectively.
+-If you _actually_ want to search for one of the keywords, literally (e.g. title like '%fav%'), you can escape the keyword (e.g. title like '%\fav%').
+If you want to use an actual backslash, for some reason, escape the backslash (i.e. use a double backslash).

 After querying, you'll be at a prompt that looks like 'pageviewer>'.
 Type 'help' to get instructions about how to use the pageviewer.